REVEALED! The senses shattering truth behind ROBERT WAGNER’s gay “mentor”!

 “Missy”, as Stanwyck was known to insiders, kept their affair secret from friends and press.

 But according to multiple sources, Stanwyck was a renowned bisexual – equally as famous for both male and female lovers.

 He later married Jill St. John in 1990 after an 8 year courtship.
-Jill was ironically a childhood acquaintance of both Natalie and Wagner’s “Hart to Hart” costar Stefanie Powers who played his TV wife.
+Coincidentally, Jill was a childhood acquaintance of Natalie, and also of Wagner’s “Hart to Hart” costar Stefanie Powers — who played his TV wife.